 Of course, there isn’t a magic number, but 20 minutes seemed good enough to see the performance as well if any errors will pop up after a few minutes.

 I wasn’t that generous for an 8 x Tesla V100 16GB server, and the timing for each app was 10 minutes(after all, the price is double for this one).

-But that didn’t put me away in my pursue of currently best mining software for Bitcoin.
+But that didn’t put me away in my pursuit of the currently best mining software for Bitcoin.

-I’ve simply noted the in and out prices for each mining app and used that to get an average price during which the mining have taken place.
+I’ve simply noted the in and out prices for each mining app and used that to get an average price during which the mining has taken place.

 Then I used this average price during the 20 minutes time span and compared it with mining earnings made during that time.

 Once I had all that out of the way, the tests followed: